#brand

 If you don’t want to be caught in a hot tub after a long day of skiing with Aunt Flo, don’t.
 If you think your body can handle it, go for it.
 Honestly, sometimes some activities are not as bad as they seem in your head, and doing them can help you feel empowered.

 Your period kit will make things a lot easier for you even if it’s not that time of the month — you never know when a friend will need a little extra help.
-All of these items can be easily packed in a medium-sized makeup bag or a small packing cube.
+All of these items and period products can be easily packed in a medium-sized makeup bag or a small packing cube.

 Here are items to include in your period kit: